ltettoni/logic2j/README.txt

    logic2j - Bring Logic to your Java
    ==================================

-A library to bring declarative & logic programming to your Java software.
+A library to bring declarative and logic programming to your Java software.

 It is designed for first-order predicate formal logic, and includes all necessary components to manage Terms and their representations, an inference engine solver,